You can report side-effects of the COVID-19 vaccine (in Dutch) to the Pharmacovigilance Centre Lareb.

 Death after vaccination

 If someone dies after a vaccination, the death is reported to Lareb.
+An overview of these reports is published on the Lareb website (in Dutch).
 An investigation then takes place to determine the cause and whether there is a direct link between the vaccination, any possible side-effects and the person’s death.
-A few deaths have been reported in the Netherlands that occurred after COVID-19 vaccination.
 The European Medicines Agency (EMA) monitors reports of side-effects and deaths from all countries.
 The EMA publishes a monthly report on these figures.

 Study on side-effects of COVID-19 vaccination

-As of 1 February, the Pharmacovigilance Centre Lareb has started actively monitoring side-effects after COVID-19 vaccination.
+As of 1 February 2021, the Pharmacovigilance Centre Lareb has started actively monitoring side-effects after COVID-19 vaccination.
 In this study, vaccinated people will be sent 7 questionnaires over a period of 6 months.
 This will provide more information about which side-effects occur, how often they occur and how they develop.
 People can sign up for this study within 48 hours of their first COVID-19 vaccination or after making an appointment to get their first vaccination.
-For more information about the study (in Dutch), go to: www.mijncoronavaccin.nl.